 Defenses to Felony Tampering

 Despite the harsh consequences you face, you may have a valid defense, have legal options available to you, or may have even been wrongly accused of the serious charges against you.
 It is very important to talk to a criminal defense attorney as soon as possible after you're arrested to discuss your options.
 Defenses to theft crimes can include a belief that you were entitled to the property or a belief that the owner of the property would have allowed the taking of the property, among others.

 Don't Fight the Charges Against You Alone

-The experienced attorneys at the KC Defense Counsel have valuable experience defending those accused of serious criminal crimes including stealing and robbery.
-If you’ve been charged with one of the theft crimes, call the team at the KC Defense Counsel to schedule a free initial consultation and to discuss the facts of your case.
+The experienced Criminal Defense Attorneys at the KC Defense Counsel have valuable experience defending those accused of serious criminal crimes including stealing and robbery.
+If you've been charged with one of the theft crimes, call the team at the KC Defense Counsel to schedule a free initial consultation and to discuss the facts of your case.